PaulDFoster/MultitechConduitModule/README.md

 Ensure the sensor node whitelist is correctly setup via the lora-query -a commmand.

 Each sensor node needs to be specified unless the named network and passphase security options have been used and published to every connecting device.

+<b>IoT Hub module modification</b>

+An extended IoT Hub module has been added to this repository to provide support for Direct Methods and Device TWIN.

+Direct Methods are implemented by setting up the callbacks required in the IoT Hub module.
+On receipt of a Direct Method callback the module creates a new broker message addressed to the Multitech Conduit module with a METHODNAME property containing the method called.
+The Multitech Conduit Module receives the message and determines which subroutine it will execute, retrieving the method call parameters from the payload of the broker message.
+IoT Hub module sends a success response to Azure IoT Hub as soon as it has created the broker message and submitted it.

+Device TWIN.
+The Device TWIN callbacks have been registered as demonstrated by the IoT Hub C Client SDK sample for device TWIN support.
+However, this does not work correctly at thie time.
+Notification of device TWIN state is received by the module callbacks, but the reporting of device state back to IoT Hub fails.
+The product team have determined a bug and are investigating.